gosuri/aws-vpc-terraform-post/README.md

     vpc_id:                  "" => "vpc-30965455"
 ```

+*The vpc_id will different in your actual output from the above example output*

 The `+` before `aws_internet_gateway.default` indicates that a new resource will be created.
-After reviewing your plan, run `terraform apply` to create your resources, you can verify by running `terraform show` or by visiting the aws console.
+After reviewing your plan, run `terraform apply` to create your resources.
+You can verify the subnet has been created by running `terraform show` or by visiting the aws console.

-*The vpc_id will different in your actual output from the above example output*

 Create security groups
 ----------------------